xwp/engineering-best-practices/_includes/markdown/PHP.md

 Instead of using the generic [```__()```](https://developer.wordpress.org/reference/functions/__/) function, something like [```esc_html__()```](https://developer.wordpress.org/reference/functions/esc_html__/) might be more appropriate.
 Instead of using the generic [```_e()```](https://developer.wordpress.org/reference/functions/_e/) function, [```esc_html_e()```](https://developer.wordpress.org/reference/functions/esc_html_e/) would instead be used.

 There are many escaping situations not covered in this section.
 Everyone should explore the [WordPress codex article](http://codex.wordpress.org/Validating_Sanitizing_and_Escaping_User_Data#Escaping:_Securing_Output) on escaping output to learn more.
+See also  VIP's [The Importance of Escaping All The Things](https://vip.wordpress.com/2014/06/20/the-importance-of-escaping-all-the-things/).
+Also, be sure that your PHP_CodeSniffer ruleset includes the `WordPress.XSS.EscapeOutput` rule since it can help catch many areas where late-escaping is not being followed.

 #### Nonces